Find policy citations for scholarly articles cited in policy using DOIs and other unique identifiers and by institutional affiliation

 Applying filters, exploring and exporting results

-Filters can be applied to further narrow down search results.
+Filters can be applied to explore and further narrow down search results.
 Once satisfied with your search, you can save it, generate a summary report, export the results, or use the ‘Explore’ button to see the policy citing the scholarly articles.